-This is a comfortable, huge capacity, well designed,…
+This is a comfortable, huge capacity, well-designed, well-constructed freighter.

 Source: bought via a "pro deal"